 Missed Classes and Make-Up Policy

 All families are allowed 3 make-up classes per session to be used within the current session only.
 Use our online Make-Up Scheduler to find a make-up class that fits your schedule.
 You can also use the Make-Up Scheduler if you know in advance you are going to miss a class.
-Make-up spots are limited (so class size does not get out of hand), so please be sure to arrange it ahead of time, and don't wait till the very end of the semester.
+Make-up spots are limited, so please be sure to arrange it ahead of time, and don't wait till the very end of the semester.
 If it turns out you will not be attending your scheduled make-up, please cancel it on the Make-Up Scheduler or let me know, so another family can take the spot.

 Maintaining a Healthy Environment